-• The Company received \$7.1 million for its entitlement share of Atrush PSC profit oil and cost oil for April 2019 oil deliveries.
-For January 2019 through to April 2019 oil sales, the Company has received \$22.5 million.

-- The Company received \$0.8 million of Atrush Exploration Costs receivable1 on April 2019 oil sales.
-From January through to April 2019 oil sales, the Company has received \$1.6 million. - The Company received \$4.9 million in payments of principal plus interest on the Atrush Development Cost Loan and the Atrush Feeder Pipeline Cost loans for invoices from April to June 2019.
-An additional \$1.8 million has been collected following the balance sheet date.
+- The Company received \$19.1 million in Q3.2019 for its entitlement share of Atrush PSC profit oil and cost oil for April through to June 2019 oil sales. - The Company received \$2.8 million in Q3.2019 of Atrush Exploration Costs receivable on April through to June 2019 oil sales. - The Company received \$5.4 million in Q3.2019 in payments of principal plus interest on the Atrush Development Cost Loan and the Atrush Feeder Pipeline Cost loans for invoices from July to September 2019.
+Subsequent to the balance sheet date the remaining amounts have been collected and both loans have now been fully repaid.